When to use these real estate offer email templates

 Frame the summary around the seller's actual priority, not a generic ranking.

-Do not dump every clause into the email.
+Don't dump every clause into the email.
 Summarize the tradeoffs the seller actually needs to compare.

 Accepted-offer summary